mani-barathi/Octave/README.md

 Created a few Custom Hooks to keep the Complex functionality outside the Components. (check `src/hooks/` folder)
 * **useAuth** - This provides all the Functions related to Authentication (SignUp, Login, SignOut ,Update Profile, Reset Password, Sign in with Google).
 * **useSongFunctions** - This provides all the Functions related to Songs (Playing a Song, Play a Particular Song as the Next song, Adding a Song to Queue, Adding a Song to Favourites, Removing a Song from Favourities).
+* **userPlaylistFunction** - This holds function which creates, deletes playlists, also add and remove songs ,get all songs from a playlist.

 ## Helper Functions
 Files which has Helper Functions are kept in `src/utils/`.